Alfvén wave: Experimental studies and observations

-The convection zone of the sun, the region beneath the photosphere in which energy is transported primarily by convection, is sensitive to the motion of the core due to the rotation of the sun.
+The convection zone of the Sun, the region beneath the photosphere in which energy is transported primarily by convection, is sensitive to the motion of the core due to the rotation of the Sun.
 Together with varying pressure gradients beneath the surface, electromagnetic fluctuations produced in the convection zone induce random motion on the photospheric surface and produce Alfvén waves.
 The waves then leave the surface, travel through the chromosphere and transition zone, and interact with the ionized plasma.
 The wave itself carries energy and some of the electrically charged plasma.

 In the early 1990s, de Pontieu and Haerendel suggested that Alfvén waves may also be associated with the plasma jets known as spicules.
 It was theorized these brief spurts of superheated gas were carried by the combined energy and momentum of their own upward velocity, as well as the oscillating transverse motion of the Alfvén waves.

-In 2007, Alfvén waves were reportedly observed for the first time traveling towards the corona by Tomcyzk et al., but their predictions could not conclude that the energy carried by the Alfvén waves was sufficient to heat the corona to its enormous temperatures, for the observed amplitudes of the waves were not high enough.
+In 2007, Alfvén waves were reportedly observed for the first time traveling towards the corona by Tomczyk et al., but their predictions could not conclude that the energy carried by the Alfvén waves was sufficient to heat the corona to its enormous temperatures, for the observed amplitudes of the waves were not high enough.
 However, in 2011, McIntosh et al. reported the observation of highly energetic Alfvén waves combined with energetic spicules which could sustain heating the corona to its million-kelvin temperature.
 These observed amplitudes (20.0 km/s against 2007's observed 0.5 km/s) contained over one hundred times more energy than the ones observed in 2007.
 The short period of the waves also allowed more energy transfer into the coronal atmosphere.
 The 50,000 km-long spicules may also play a part in accelerating the solar wind past the corona.
+Alfvén waves are routinely observed in solar wind, in particular in fast solar wind streams.
+The role of Alfvénic oscillations in the interaction between fast solar wind and the Earth's magnetosphere is currently under debate.